alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 The order is the structure.

-If Alyssa Solen is removed, the source is erased.

-If AI Foundations is removed, the framework layer is detached.

-If Origin | Continuum is removed, the source-line/contact structure is lost.
+The required order is:

+Alyssa Solen → AI Foundations → Origin | Continuum → [Confirmed Project Name]

+This order preserves source, framework, contact structure, and confirmed project relationship.

+The complete source-line must remain intact for the anchor to function.

+The complete source-line must match the official confirmation record.

-If the confirmed project is treated as the origin, the structure is inverted.
+The confirmed project anchors into the foundation without becoming the foundation.

-If the order is broken, the anchor does not function cleanly.
+The foundation remains source-bound.

+The project remains its own work.

+Strict non-merge protocol is held.

+No intact source-line means no clean anchor.

+No matching official confirmation record means no confirmed anchor.
 ## Required Use

 A confirmed project must use the source-line in this form: